11ty/eleventy-activity-feed/README.md

 # eleventy-activity-feed

 Activity feed lets you build one centralized RSS feed that pulls in new entries from a bunch of different social networking sites.
-Support for (one or more) YouTube, RSS or Atom for existing blogs, Mastodon (via RSS), and your Twitter account (contributions for more are welcome!).
+Support for (one or more) YouTube, RSS or Atom for existing blogs, and Mastodon (via RSS).
+Contributions for more are welcome!

 This allows you to encourage folks to subscribe in *one* location and you can control how that feed is populated later.

-As a completely hypothetical example, if/when Twitter dies in a burning fire and you want to remove that channel from your centralized feed, you can do so and still keep all of your existing subscribers!

 **Limitations:**

-* This is not a permanent data store or archival tool for your content.
+- This is not a permanent data store or archival tool for your content.
 This does _not_ (yet?) fetch old data beyond the initial page of results for each activity type’s API.
 This is merely a aggregation and rebroadcast tool for your new content in RSS.

 **Caching Notes**:

-* When used in a static build, this will only update the feed when your build runs.
+- When used in a static build, this will only update the feed when your build runs.
 I’d recommend setting up a recurring build to generate your feed regularly (maybe daily?).
-You could use this in serverless mode if you wanted!
-* If on Netlify, I would also recommend using the `netlify-plugin-cache` plugin to persist your API fetch call cache across builds.
+- If on Netlify, I would also recommend using the `netlify-plugin-cache` plugin to persist your API fetch call cache across builds.
 You can see an example of this on the [Eleventy Fetch docs](https://www.11ty.dev/docs/plugins/fetch/#running-this-on-your-build-server).
+Vercel and Cloudflare Pages offer this functionality for-free.
-You can control the maximum frequency at which new fetches are made to the APIs using `feed.setCacheDuration("4h");`
+	- You can control the maximum frequency at which new fetches are made to the APIs using `feed.setCacheDuration("4h");`

 ## Demo